 Our research stands apart through its deep connections with and profound responses to the real challenges faced by the communities in our city, country and region, and beyond to a global impact that changes both lives and the world we all share.

-Find out more about the effect our research is having people’s lives around the world.
+Discover our 2014 impact case studies to find out more about the effect our research is having people’s lives around the world.

 NTU's research was highly rated in the REF 2021, with 86% of our research impact deemed to be either of 'world-leading' or 'excellent' quality.
 NTU submitted a total of 39 impact case studies to 14 discipline-based Units of Assessment in the REF 2021.
 The Units of Assessment are subject-based categories of the framework, where each Unit of Assessment is made up of experts who assess submissions consisting of: research outputs, impact case studies and environmental statements.
 Our impact case studies demonstrate how research undertaken at NTU has affected changes or benefits to the economy, society, culture, public policy or services, health, the environment, and quality of life, beyond academia.